tri-cods/web-scraping/README.md

 # Web Scraping

-Scraping is the practice of extracting data from web sites, often using repeatable steps to collect multiple data points of the same kind or structure.
+Scraping is the practice of extracting data from web sites, using repetitive steps to collect data points from a single page or multiple pages.

 In this workshop, we will:
 - Learn about a few approaches to scraping data from the web